KyleRhoads45/Renderer/README.md

   // Convert camera frustum center to light space so its as if we are viewing it from the lights perspective. frustumCenter = lightSpaceView * glm::vec4(frustumCenter, 1.0f);

-  // Snap the center to the shadow texel grid in world space glm::vec3 worldUnitsPerTexel = glm::vec3(projSize / m_TextureSize, projSize / m_TextureSize, 1.0f);
+  // Snap the center to the shadow texel grid glm::vec3 worldUnitsPerTexel = glm::vec3(projSize / m_TextureSize, projSize / m_TextureSize, 1.0f);
   frustumCenter /= worldUnitsPerTexel;
   frustumCenter = glm::floor(frustumCenter);